U2NG/2018-OSF-Demo/02_OSF_Project_Setup.md

 * find the files we shared for this lesson.

-* Log into into your chosen storage account and `create a folder` called **2018 GPS project** and then upload the files to that folder.
+* Log into into your chosen storage account and `create a folder` called **2018 FSCI OSF Demo** and then upload the files to that folder.

 * Now, go to your **OSF project and create a new component** for the files just uploaded.